 Healthy hot breakfasts are starting to be on our minds again as overnights and mornings start to show signs that the end of summer is happening.
 When it gets a bit tougher to pull off those cozy blankets in the morning, the thought of something comforting to eat can make things a little easier.

 After all, when the frosty weather returns, the appeal of a cold smoothie first thing in the morning starts to droop.
 Sure, the flavors are still lovely, but eating something chilled when you’re already feeling chilly makes for a tough start to the day.
 Healthy hot breakfasts start to become more of a priority, but the key is to find the best ones to suit your taste buds and the limited time you have to prep and eat them.

-When the cold weather comes, the appeal of a cold smoothie first thing in the morning starts to droop.
-Sure, the flavors are still lovely, but eating something cold when you’re already feeling chilly makes for a tough start to the morning.
-That said, when you don’t have a huge amount of time in the morning, it’s easy to think that the only thing you can make before you go is a bowl of instant oatmeal.
-This is nice on occasion but most of us would prefer a bit of variety.
+When you don’t have a huge amount of time in the morning, it’s easy to think that the only healthy hot breakfasts you can make before you go are a bowl of instant oatmeal or something else from a similar packet.
+This is nice on occasion – particularly when you choose the plain option and add nuts, seeds and berries – but most of us would prefer a bit of variety.

-The following are some fantastic alternatives to regular instant oatmeal on a day when you want to feel full and toasty throughout the winter mornings:
+The following are some fantastic alternatives to regular instant oatmeal on a day when you want to feel full and toasty throughout the fall and winter mornings: